 Fans have two packages to choose from, each of which offers five games for $150.

-Josh Bonhotal is in his fourth season as director of sports performance for the Boilermaker men's basketball team, having joined the program prior to the 2011-12 campaign.
+Josh Bonhotal is in his fifth season as director of sports performance for the Boilermaker men's basketball team, having joined the program prior to the 2011-12 campaign.

 During his tenure, Boilermaker athletes have undergone substantial physical transformations.
 Bonhotal's philosophy centers on increasing player availability, while subsequently improving strength, speed, and explosive power as it relates to on-court performance.
 He notes several players who have significantly improved sprint times and vertical jump height while also adding mass to their frame.

 On the other end of the spectrum, Bonhotal has been instrumental in the transformation of current Boiler hoops standout A.J.
 Hammons.
 A.J., who arrived to Purdue an undeveloped 280-pound freshman, credits much of the added versatility in his game to physical improvements in his body composition, mobility, conditioning, speed, and overall strength which have the now 255-pound junior poised for a breakout year.
 Bonhotal is particularly proud of the 0.26 second improvement Hammons made in his 20-meter sprint, one of the primary tests used to evaluate top NBA Draft prospects each year.

 "To put that in perspective, A.J. now possesses the ability to sprint the floor from baseline to the opposite free throw line in the same time it took him last year to make it only a couple steps beyond half-court" says Bonhotal.